 Validate the Questionnaire

-Many if not most performance benchmarks from member businesses will be quantitative and so their data requires validation especially with questions that need more detail.
+Many if not most performance benchmarking surveys from member businesses will be quantitative and so their data requires validation especially with questions that need more detail.
 Difficult questions can also disrupt the response.
 Also, the length of the questionnaire plays a major role.
-A much higher frequency of surveys, i.e. weekly, monthly or quarterly will result in fewer questions because there isn’t a lot changing.
+A much higher frequency of surveys, i.e. weekly, monthly or quarterly will result in fewer questions because you want consistency over time

 When dealing with high-frequency benchmarks, the data will not have to be validated as frequently.
 So, you’re saving a lot of time, and it speeds up the benchmarking process.
 Plus, it also helps to save money since validating every question ends up being expensive.
 That’s why all questions can be validated each quarter.

-Note: Benchmarks that are carried out more frequently and also easier because ethe questions have been honed to perfection.
-So, the questions can just be automatically sent each quarter or week depending on the benchmarking frequency.
+Note: Benchmarks that are carried out more frequently are easier to validate because the questions have been honed to perfection.
+So, the questionnaires can just be automatically sent each period depending on the benchmarking frequency.